 Successful managers are always striving to increase efficiency, so it seems only fitting that our Medical Office Management program do the same.
 Every class in the program was designed to support the goal of creating effective managers with strong leadership abilities.
 To acquire the knowledge and the skills you may need in your future career, our program covers three core areas.
 Management of employees deals with human resources issues such as hiring, developing and leading a workforce, administration of payroll and benefits, and instruction on laws governing the workplace.
 Management of customers covers issues such as measuring satisfaction, resolving conflicts and attracting new customers.
 Management of the business involves an even greater range of subjects, including accounting, business software systems, systems analysis, space planning and strategies to increase profits.

-Upon completion of our Medical Office Manager program, you should possess the skills, knowledge and professionalism necessary to oversee the day-to-day operations of a medical office.
+Upon completion of our Medical Office Management program, you should possess the skills, knowledge and professionalism necessary to oversee the day-to-day operations of a medical office.
 Your responsibilities can include:

 - Recruiting, hiring and training new employees